A Green Period

 Like with so many other products, advertising has led us to believe that we NEED these products.
 Not only to be clean, but also to participate in sporting activities, go out on dates and function as a human; you know which kind of adverts I’m referring to.

 Just like so many other disposable products, we have perfectly awesome alternatives, which work as well, if not better.

 They will cut out a HUGE amount of your outgoing waste in one go

-And that is not to say that it was a big momentous change.
-It was more that a common, everyday (or every month, should I say) reoccurrence could be changed quite easily, making a big difference to my waste outgoings and my banks outgoings too!
+Once I'd made this change, everything else zero waste wise seemed more than achievable.
+That's not to say that it was a big momentous change – it was more that a common, everyday (or every month, should I say) reoccurrence could be changed quite easily, making a big difference to my waste and my bank balance.

-Over a lifetime, we could spend up to £18,450 over a life time on period related products!
+Over a lifetime, we could spend up to £18,450 on period related products.